mlflow/mlflow/.github/ISSUE_TEMPLATE/bug_report_template.md

 Thank you for submitting an issue.
 Please refer to our [issue policy](https://www.github.com/mlflow/mlflow/blob/master/ISSUE_POLICY.md) for information on what types of issues we address.
 For help with debugging your code, please refer to [Stack Overflow](https://stackoverflow.com/questions/tagged/mlflow).

+### Willingness to contribute
+The MLflow Community encourages bug fix contributions.
+Would you or another member of your organization be willing to contribute a fix for this bug to the MLflow code base?

+- [ ] Yes.
+I can contribute a fix for this bug independently.
+- [ ] Yes.
+I would be willing to contribute a fix for this bug with guidance from the MLflow community.
+- [ ] No. **Explanation:**

 Please fill in this template and do not delete it unless you are sure your issue is outside its scope.

 ### System information